Scalar Cosmological Perturbations from Quantum Entanglement within Lorentzian Quantum Gravity

 \paragraph{Background: timelike sector.} At the background level, the number of timelike tetrahedra satisfies the equations

 Since the spatial background geometry is fully determined by the spacelike condensate, there are a priori no matching conditions for the parameter $\mu_-$ with respect to an observable of classical GR.
-This is also due to a lack of GFT-observables that characterize the geometry of timelike slices.\footnote{Such observables could also help in deciding whether the timelike condensate state is actually sufficient to characterize a timelike slice in a spatially, but not temporally homogeneous setting.} Further research might help putting constraints on this parameter, as we discuss in more detail in Sec.~\ref{sec:Discussion and Conclusion}.
+This is also due to a lack of GFT-observables that characterize the geometry of timelike slices. {Such observables could also help in deciding whether the timelike condensate state is actually sufficient to characterize a timelike slice in a spatially, but not temporally homogeneous setting.} Further research might reveal additional constraints on {$\mu_-$}, as we discuss in more detail in Sec.~\ref{sec:Discussion and Conclusion}.

+{We also remark that the exponential behavior of $\bar{N}_+$ and $\bar{N}_-$ guarantees expectation values of background observables to be sharply peaked, necessary for a classical interpretation.
+For further references on such a \emph{classicalization}, see~\cite{Pithis:2016cxg,Marchetti:2020qsq,Gielen:2019kae}.}

 \paragraph{Perturbations: spacelike sector.} At first order of perturbations, $\delta N_+$ is related to $\delta V$ by a constant factor of $v$.
 This implies in particular that

 Given the dynamics of $\delta V/\bar{V}$ in Eq.~\eqref{eq:GFT perturbed volume equation} after matching with GR, the ratio $\delta N_+/\bar{N}_+$ satisfies